Multi-Source EEG Emotion Recognition via Dynamic Contrastive Domain Adaptation: METHODS

 \subsection{MS-DCDA Learning}

-The learning of the proposed MS-DCDA model involves four aspects: 1) coarse-grained domain aligment; 2) fine-grained sub-domain domain alignment with class-awareness; and 3) fine-grained classification.
-4) Dynamically weighted loss function for optimally balanced domain ility and discrimination performance.
+The learning of the proposed MS-DCDA model involves four aspects: 1) coarse-grained domain aligment; 2) fine-grained sub-domain domain alignment with class awareness; and 3) fine-grained classification.
+4) Dynamically weighted loss function for optimally balanced domain transferability and discrimination performance.

 \textbf{Domain Alignment}.
-The coarse-grained alignment of the source and target involves using the multi-source MMD to measure the difference between the MBC features of the pair-wise source and the target $\{f_s^i, f_t^i\}$.
+The coarse-grained alignment of the source and target involves using the multi-source MMD to measure the difference between the MBC features of the pair-wise source and the target $\{f_{s,D}^i, f_{t,D}^i\}$.
 Mathematically, the MMD loss measures the difference between two distributions using their mean embeddings in the reproducing kernel Hilbert space.
 In practice, the squared value of MMD is typically estimated by kernel embedding:

-where $N_{s}$ and $N_{t}$ denote the number of mini-batch features sampled respectively from features of individual source and the target, $N$ represent the total number of sources-target feature pairs and $k$ is the Guassian kernel function:
+where $N_{s}$ and $N_{t}$ denote the number of mini-batch features sampled respectively from features of individual source and the target, $N$ represent the total number of sources-target feature pairs and $k$ is the Gaussian kernel function:

-\textbf{Contrastive Sub-Domain Alignment.} To improve the inter-class margin and improve the intra-class compactness of the alignment, we extend the contrastive domain discrepancy \cite{kang2020contrastive} to a sub-domain contrastive discrepancy (SCD) for the alignment of our multi-branch contrastive features.
-The SCD measures feature differences of pair-wise MBC features $\{f_s^i, f_t^i\}$ in class level, which not only aligns inter-domain features in general but also aligns the intra-domain features with class-level accuracies:
+\textbf{Contrastive Sub-Domain Alignment.} To improve the inter-class margin and improve the intra-class compactness of the alignment, we extend the contrastive domain discrepancy \citep{kang2020contrastive} to a sub-domain contrastive discrepancy (SCD) for the alignment of our multi-branch contrastive features.
+The SCD measures feature differences of pair-wise MBC features $\{f_{s,D}^i, f_{t,D}^i\}$ in class level, which not only aligns inter-domain features in general but also aligns the intra-domain features with class-level accuracies:

 where M represents the number of emotional categories.
 Minimizing this loss encourages minimizing the intra-class discrepancies while maximizing the inter-class differences.
 For two classes c1 and c2 in a particular domain, the distance between the two classes is written as: